mrrajeshkannan/mrrajeshkannan/README.md

 🚀 Welcome to my GitHub!
 I Specialize in collecting or building transactional tables (OLTP) into a centralized working table or data warehouse (OLAP) to support visualization, machine learning, and analytical processes.

-SQL ETL Expert, Transforming Data into Insights with Precision 🚀
+➢   SQL ETL Expert, Transforming Data into Insights with Precision.

-Skilled in diagnosing and resolving challenges in large-scale data operations.
+➢   Skilled in diagnosing and resolving challenges in large-scale data operations.

-optimizing ETL workflows, and leveraging cloud technologies for efficient data management.
+➢  optimizing ETL workflows, and leveraging cloud technologies for efficient data management.

 ## 🏆 Awards & Recognitions